Baloperson/TinySet/README.md

 | Array Store | 1.89ms | N/A | 1.89ms |
 | Object Store | 7.8ms | N/A | 7.8ms |

 tinyop's LRU query cache promotes repeated queries — including compound `where.and`/`where.or` predicates — to frozen Q objects returned in under 0.01ms. **v3.4 adds views** (`store.view(type, predicate)`), which maintain a live, cached result set that updates automatically when relevant items change.
-Repeated access to a view is **O(1)** — literally a cached array return — dropping latency below measurable threshold after the first evaluation.
+Repeated access to a view is **O(1)** dropping latency below measurable threshold after the first evaluation.
 Views also support spatial recentering without recomputation when movement stays within a threshold.

 LokiJS is the only other library that supports compound operators natively, at 0.37ms for the complex path — and every repeat query pays that cost again.